sammich/PegaStudioPro/README.md

 When the Pega Peer Review component is updated, this component will get updated in due course.
 Do not manually update to the new component version.

-Check the release notes for details of all changes in each release here (TBA).
+Check the release notes for details of all changes in each release.

 ## What if something goes wrong? (a.k.a. warranty & support)

 No warranty is provided for this component.
 Support is provided via the GitHub issues on this repo.
-This is subject to change, as the component is still in closed testing.

 1. If it's a blocking issue, remove the component from your app
 2. Check the issues page if it's an existing issue, and vote for it, or create a new issue and share as much as you can